Flint Hills Bible Church - information about the purpose of our youth ministries

 In order to be biblical in our approach to youth ministry we must have a major emphasis on teaching the word of God and presenting Christ.
 This is done through our different youth group meetings, Wednesdays, Sunday school and other events.

 Discipleship is another feature of DOXA as we seek to proclaim Christ and present each one mature in Christ.
 We see from Titus 2:1-6 the importance of older and more mature believers teaching younger less mature believers.
 We recognize that it is God's design that the primary persons on the discipleship team of each student are their parents.
 We do not want to usurp the parents authority and responsibility here (Deut.
 6:4-7, Eph.
 6:4) but only seek to come behind parents as assistants in our desire to disciple the students that the Lord has entrusted to our shepherding care.
-If a student is a genuine believe according to Ephesians 4:11-12 the church in particular, pastors have a shepherding responsibility to them as well.
+If a student is a genuine believer according to Ephesians 4:11-12 the church, in particular pastors, have a shepherding responsibility to them as well.

 Youth ministry is a lot of work and so we need to be constantly reminded of our Lord's words in John 15:5 that apart from Him we can do nothing.
 Even in our ministry verse (Col 1:28-29) we have a great reminder.
 In v.
 29 we see that even though proclaiming Christ and seeking to present each one mature in Christ is what we toil after, we are to do it with all His energy that powerfully works within us.
 This is key.
 This means walking in the spirit (Gal 5:16-26), this means disciplining ourselves for the purpose of godliness (1 Tim 4:7-8), it means abiding in Christ (John 15:1-5).